RepreZen/API-Codeflow-Node.js/README.md

 2. Select _RepreZen Examples_ to open the Examples Wizard.

-3. Click on the _OpenAPIv3_ tab.
+3. Click on the _OpenAPI v3_ tab.

-4. Select the _Expanded Pet Store (v3_ example, and press _Finish_.
+4. Select the _Expanded Pet Store (v3)_ example, and press _Finish_.

 5. You should see a new project in your workspace, and the example model file itself will automatically open in an editor.

-6. Browse through the model briefly to familiarize yourself with its operations and otehr components.
+6. Browse through the model briefly to familiarize yourself with its operations and other components.

 ### Phase 3 - THe Pet Store Service

 _~~The end state of this phase is captured in branch `03.service`.~~_

-This is where we'll generate code for the model we... er... designed, in phase 2.
+This is where we'll generate code for the model we created, in phase 2.
 We'll arrange for the generated files to land directly in a
 Node.js project that we set up for that purpose.
 Regeneration cycles will all continue to feed into that project.

 Follow these steps:

-1. Right-click in the _Project Explorer_ and use _New -> Node.js Project_ to bring up a wizard.
+1. Right-click in the _Project Explorer_ pane and use _New -> Node.js Project_ to bring up a wizard.

 2. Type `PetStoreService` for the _Project name_.